-This course presents a descriptive study of the fundamental laws of forces, motion, heat, electricity, magnetism, optics and modern physics, with discussions and experimental illustrations.
+This course presents a descriptive study of the fundamental laws of forces, motion, heat, electricity, magnetism, optics, and modern physics, with discussions and experimental illustrations.
 The emphasis will be on the impact of physics on the layman.
 This course is not open to students who have completed any course in college physics.

-PHYS-110L Descriptive Physics Laboratory
+Descriptive Physics Laboratory PHYS-110L

-1.5 Units: 18 hours of lecture, 36 hours of laboratory, per term, SC, DG, CSU, UC
+1.0 Units: 54 hours of laboratory, per term, SC, DG, CSU, UC